The Driver's Handbook

 The self assessment enables drivers to self assess their fitness to drive.
 It is designed to be completed independently, however if you answer yes or are unsure of any of the questions you will need to visit a doctor to complete the assessment.
 The self assessment will be sent to you around the time of your birth date and is designed to help you to think about your health and how it may impact on your ability to drive safely.

-You can also complete the self assessment process online via EzyReg Account.
+You can also complete the self assessment process online via a mySA GOV account.
 You will need to create an account before you can access this transaction.
 Information on creating an account can be located here.

 Practical Driving Assessment